corda/corda-docs-portal/content/en/tools/digital-currencies/issuing/issuing-tokens.md

    The issuance request disappears from the **Issuance Requests** panel.

-   The vaults balance of the requesting participant is updated to show the issuance:
+   The vault balance of the requesting participant is updated to show the issuance:

    {{<
       figure